Infants Room (12 weeks to 2 years)

 Outdoor Learning Environment/ Bush Kindy Program and Beach Kindy program

 Our program provides a valuable nature education experience for children.
 Children will be taught about how to assess a risk and thereby taken appropriate challenges and responsiblity.
 In our Bush Kindy program, children learn important lessons – what is slippery, what you can trip over or fall from, how to climb.
 Part of the program will also be about how we care for the space we are playing in.
 This program is run from May-July.(Bush Kindy).
 In the months Jan-March we have Beach Kindy.
 Our outdoor area at Stirling is all about going back to nature, making changes to stimulate children and challenge their thinking.
-Some of the exciting things we have to offer are: growing our own vegetables, herb gardens, recycling and our own chickens, Rosie, Penny and Queenie.
+Some of the exciting things we have to offer are: growing our own vegetables, herb gardens and recycling.

 Our educators are enthusiastic and dedicated and come with a variety of experiences in caring for children.
 Each room has a balance of regular children services professionals and assistants.
 We encourage and support our educators to continue their professional development within the workplace through formal study, workshops and on-the-job training.